mpaskevi/phd/EDCI614/Assignments/paper-draft.md

 With such apparent contradictions in approaches to learning environments, it seems that open educators, despite their commitment to social justice, may have a very difficult time respectfully engaging with Indigenous Peoples in digital environments.
 A closer look, however, may tell a different story.

-### Defining Terms

-Before proceeding with a closer analysis, it is important to clarify what is meant by the language used in this paper.

 ##### Open education

+Open education is typically understood as being a set of beliefs, values, practices, and resources that, when enacted, increase access to educational environments for the benefit of marginalized or under-represented students.
 Educators who have surveyed the literature on the history of open education have found that early conceptions of open education were primarily focused on creating student-centred learning environments in K-12 (Cuban, 2004; Hendricks, 2017; Morgan, 2016) and, more specifically, three pairs of complementary values: "autonomy and interdependence; freedom and responsibility; democracy and participation" (Paquette, 2005).
 Morgan (2016) notes that these aims towards autonomy and freedom persist in the open education literature today.

-This paper will begin by describing open education through three lenses: permissions, pedagogy, and participation.
+This paper will begin by briefly describing open education through three lenses: permissions, pedagogy, and participation.

 ###### Permissions

 The dominant discourse in OE literature between approximately 2002 and 2017 has focussed on the benefits of openness that can be realized through the creation and adoption of open educational resources (OER) [\(Lambert, 2018\)](@lambertChangingOurDis2018).
-OER are typically described as being educational resources such as books, articles, videos, lessons, courses, or other artifacts that are licensed to allow end users to participate in 5 activities related to the resource.
+OER are typically described as being educational resources such as books, articles, videos, lessons, courses, or other artifacts that are licensed to allow end users (teachers and students) to participate in 5 activities related to the resource.
 Users are permitted and encouraged to revise, remix, reuse, retain, and redistribute the materials [\(Wiley, ND\)](@wileyDefiningOpenOpenND).

-Lambert [\(2018|)](@lambertChangingOurDis2018) describes this phase of the OE movement as being overly focussed on an aspirational narrative convinced *a priori* that 'openness' and 'access' are necessarily good.
+Lambert [\(2018|)](@lambertChangingOurDis2018) describes this phase of the OE movement as being focussed on an aspirational narrative and that proponents were convinced *a priori* that 'openness' and 'access' are necessarily good.
 She challenges the assumption that simply providing free resources for all students will benefit all students.

 ###### Pedagogy